LaudateCorpus1/lets-color-skill/README.md

 ## Let’s Color Skill

+This is a sample skill to ilustrate how to use the amazing Amazon [Skill Connections](https://developer.amazon.com/docs/custom-skills/skill-connections.html) to communicate with **HP Printer Skill** to send print jobs to your printer.

 1. **About the skill:**\
 Let’s create a skill that has a real purpose.
 The goal here is to show how to communicate and request a job to HP printer skill from another skill.
 For that our skill will need to have printable content.
 So, the content that our